calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 The average temperature of the warmest month is between 50 and 70 degrees Fahrenheit.

-In the Koppen climate this would be included in the same climate (ET) as a Siberian wasteland that has average winter temperatures of negative 50 degrees F.
+In the Koppen climate this would be included in the same climate (ET) as a Siberian landscape that has average winter temperatures of negative 50 degrees F.

 Each climate is measured with 3 letters.